Graham67/bblean/README.md

 A collection of styles and settings for bblean.

-The settings are my own, backups of settings can be found [here][0].
+The settings and styles here on this page are my own, or modifications of others.

+Backups/originals/defaults of settings for everything bblean can be found [here][0].

-Styles from around the internet in one convenient place:
+Popular styles from around the internet listed here in one convenient place:
 [hora-hora] [1],
 [PovRayMan] [2],
 [apathyrecharched] [3].